Handmade Traditional Sanded Plain Tiles

 Because our handmade tiles vary slightly in size and shape, we recommend drawing from three or more pallets at a time to achieve a natural blend.
 Batten spacing should not exceed 102 mm, and tiles must be laid to ensure a minimum headlap of 65 mm.
 We advise that all tiles be inspected on site before installation to determine accurate spacing and achieve a uniform appearance across the roof.

-What is the minimum roof pitch for these tiles?
+What is the minimum roof pitch for William Blyth Handmade Traditional Sanded Plain Tiles?

 The minimum roof pitch for our handmade traditional sanded plain tiles is 35⁰.
 This ensures proper water runoff and long-lasting performance, particularly important in the UK’s varied weather conditions.